UniversalDependencies/UD_Polish-LFG/README.md

 * development: 1745 trees (13,105 tokens),
 * test: 1727 trees (13,112 tokens).

+About 42.1% of sentences represent the fiction genre, 39.1% – news, 7.4\% – nonfiction, 7.3% – spoken, 3% – interactive Internet texts (forums, chatrooms, etc.), and there are also traces of static Internet pages (0.8%), academic style (0.3%) and legal texts (0.1%).
+For each sentence, genre is explicitly given in a comment to this sentence.

 # Acknowledgments

 The original LFG corpus has been developed under the supervision of Agnieszka Patejuk (many thanks to the annotators!) and has been converted to UD by Adam Przepiórkowski, in collaboration with Agnieszka Patejuk.
 Both the creation of the original LFG corpus and the conversion into UD have been partially supported by the Polish Ministry of Science and Higher Education within the CLARIN ERIC programme 2015–2018 (http://clarin.eu/).
-The data, lemmata and original morphosyntactic tags come from the manually annotated subcorpus of the National Corpus of Polish (led by Adam Przepiórkowski; http://nkjp.pl/), whose development was financed by the Polish Ministry of Science and Higher Education in 2007–2011.
+The data, lemmata and original morphosyntactic tags come from the manually annotated subcorpus of the National Corpus of Polish (led by Adam Przepiórkowski; http://nkjp.pl/), whose development was financed by the Polish Ministry of Science and Higher Education in 2007–2011, and – to a lesser extent – from the corpus Polish language of the 1960s (http://clip.ipipan.waw.pl/PL196x).
 Many thanks to Joakim Nivre and Dan Zeman for their infinite patience in answering a myriad of diverse UD-related questions during the development of this treebank.

 ## References